 3. Create a Plan/Sitemap to Organize Content Hierarchically

-• Navigation Best Practices: To help make sure that your navigation provides the best experience for your users and is also accessible please be sure to consider the following:
+- Navigation best practices: To help make sure your navigation provides the best experience for your users and is also accessible, please be sure to consider the following:

-• No more than 5-6 main navigation items: To avoid wayfinding issues and overwhelming users please keep main and secondary navigation items to between 5-6 choices.
+- No more than five or six main navigation items: To avoid wayfinding issues and overwhelming users, please keep main and secondary navigation items to between five to six choices.

 Please note: It helps when thinking of the structure of your website to remember that you will have to create pages with content for each of the navigation labels you choose.
 For example, it would be a bad idea to choose to have a “News” page in your navigation if you don’t yet have any news articles.
 You can always add pages to your site in the future if needed.